r2devops/self-managed/charts/r2devops/CONTIBUTING.md

 # Contributing to R2Devops Helm chart

-In this page, you'll find command lines to run from a terminal.
+In this page, you'll find command lines to help you contribute to the Helm chart.

 ## How to update the dependencies